 Macros live outside of all other blocks, at the same level as the <model> tag, and MAY be the only thing in a file other than its header.
+Macros MUST satisfy all the rules and assertions expressed under this section, unless indicated as optional.
 Macros are defined with a <macro> tag, which has these REQUIRED properties and attributes: